Low-pass filter: Second-order low-pass filter in standard form

+With attenuation at frequencies above $f_c$ increasing by a power of two, the last formula describes a second-order low-pass filter.
+The frequency scaling factor $f_{FSF}$ is used to scale the cutoff frequency of the filter so that it follows the definitions given before.

 Higher order passive filters

-Higher order passive filters can also be constructed (see diagram for a third order example).
+Higher-order passive filters can also be constructed (see diagram for a third-order example).

-Active electronic realization

-Another type of electrical circuit is an active low-pass filter.
+First order active

+An active low-pass filter adds an active device to create an active filter that allows for gain in the passband.

 In the operational amplifier circuit shown in the figure, the cutoff frequency (in hertz) is defined as:

 or equivalently (in radians per second):

 The gain in the passband is −R2/R1, and the stopband drops off at −6 dB per octave (that is −20 dB per decade) as it is a first-order filter.